Are you a cutie? (yes, u r. ev1 is a cutie.)

 Step 3: Show up

-I’m planning the second Sprout Sessions meet-up for
+I’m planning the eighth Sprout Sessions meet-up for

 at an undisclosed time and location

-Time and location will be announced privately to those who’ve registered after the second week of March.
+Time and location will be announced privately to those who’ve registered by the third week of August.

 To start, I will be picking out parks that are easily accessible for folks at all ability levels with ample free parking, no entry fees, and a nearby playground for those with kids.